LucaIns/website/content/publication/colonyLoss 2022/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- roberto-molinari
+- Roberto Molinari
-- stephanie-rogers
+- Stephanie R. Rogers
-- geoffrey-williams
+- Geoffrey R. Williams
 - francesca-chiaromonte
 - martina-calovi